Empty-Handed Skills Are Required To Deal With Initiative Deficit

 Frequently Asked Questions

-What are the 5Ds + 1 in self-defense?
+What is the 5Ds + 1 framework for self-defense?

 The 5Ds + 1 framework is a defensive strategy: Distance (control it), Deflect (keep the weapon off you), Dominate (the tool and the person), Distract (cause pain/break things), Disarm, and Disable.
-It provides a systematic approach to neutralizing a threat.
+It provides a structured approach to managing violent encounters.

 More Self Defense Videos You Might Like